 17 Dec Holidays: You Want to be Happy but You’re Not

-You’ve made it through Thanksgiving and Hanukkah.
-Now Christmas which has an intense focus on merriment, joy, and family togetherness.
-If you’re celebrating Christmas this year and you’re grieving, it’s really hard.
+You’ve made it through Thanksgiving.
+Now Christmas and Hanukkah which has an intense focus on merriment, joy, and family togetherness.
+If you’re celebrating and you’re grieving, it’s really hard.

 You want to be happy, but you aren’t feeling it.
 At least not the majority of the time.
 If your goal is simply to make it to December 26th, grief may be an unwanted guest for you this season.
 Unfortunately, grieving can’t be scheduled like a family Christmas photo.

 If someone in your close circle has just died, the sadness probably makes sense to you.
 However, if the loss happened years ago you may be questioning or judging the sadness.
 You think you should be over it.
 Frustratingly, the stages of grief (denial, anger, bargaining, depression and acceptance) aren’t linear.